ankitgoel25/100-days-of-code/log.md

 The log of my #100DaysOfCode challenge.
 Started on [July 8, Wednesday, 2020].

+### Day 6: July 15, Wednesday

+**Today's Progress**: Worked for REB project!
+Created Dashboard page, made it complete responsive, and started Search page.
+Also added animation in the header or nav-bar for the Search page, looking awesome! 😁

+**Thoughts**: Tomorrow I'll be completing the Search page, many things are there in it to complete.
+Gonna add click event on bookmark icon, slider buttons.

+**Link(s) to work**: None

 ### Day 5: July 14, Tuesday

 **Today's Progress**: Solved some cpp problems!
 Learned about using Node with MongoDB driver @Coursera.